surge-trade/perp-scrypto/README.md

 - `keeper reward token`: Reward token for the keeper to incentivize submitting transactions.
 - `authority token`: Controls the peripheral components as well as the `LP token` and `referral NFT`.
 - `base authority token`: Controls the `base token`.

+## Actions

+### Owner Actions

+- `deposit_authority`: Deposit authority tokens into the exchange component (restricted to owner).
+- `withdraw_authority`: Withdraw authority tokens from the exchange component (restricted to owner).
+- `signal_upgrade`: Signal an upgrade to a new exchange component (restricted to owner).
+- `update_exchange_config`: Update the exchange configuration (restricted to owner).
+- `update_pair_configs`: Update the configuration for trading pairs (restricted to owner).
+- `update_collateral_configs`: Update the configuration for collateral assets (restricted to owner).
+- `remove_collateral_config`: Remove a collateral asset configuration (restricted to owner).

+### Admin Actions

+- `collect_treasury`: Collect funds from the treasury (restricted to treasury admin).
+- `collect_fee_delegator`: Collect fees from the fee delegator (restricted to fee delegator admin).
+- `mint_referral`: Mint a new referral NFT (restricted to referral admin).
+- `mint_referral_with_allocation`: Mint a new referral NFT with allocation (restricted to referral admin).
+- `update_referral`: Update an existing referral (restricted to referral admin).
+- `add_referral_allocation`: Add allocation to an existing referral (restricted to referral admin).

+### User Actions

+- `swap_protocol_fee`: Swap protocol token for protocol fees.
+- `add_liquidity`: Add liquidity to the pool.
+- `remove_liquidity`: Remove liquidity from the pool.
+- `create_referral_codes`: Create referral codes.
+- `create_referral_codes_from_allocation`: Create referral codes from referral allocation.
+- `collect_referral_rewards`: Collect referral rewards.
+- `create_account`: Create a new margin account.
+- `set_level_1_auth`, `set_level_2_auth`, `set_level_3_auth`: Set different levels of authentication for an account.
+- `add_collateral`: Add collateral to an account.
+- `remove_collateral_request`: Request to remove collateral.
+- `margin_order_request`: Request to trade.
+- `margin_order_tp_sl_request`: Combination of requests to trade with take profit and stop loss attached.
+- `cancel_requests`: Cancel requests.

+### Keeper Actions

+- `process_request`: Process a pending request.
+- `swap_debt`: Swap debt to pay off an account debt in return for collateral.
+- `liquidate`: Liquidate an account.
+- `auto_deleverage`: Automatically deleverage positions.
+- `update_pairs`: Update trading pair information.

+### Public Methods

+- `get_pairs`: Get information about trading pairs.
+- `get_permissions`: Get permission information.
+- `get_account_details`: Get details of a margin account.
+- `get_pool_details`: Get details of the liquidity pool.
+- `get_pair_details`: Get details of a specific trading pair.
+- `get_referral_details`: Get details of a referral.
+- `get_exchange_config`: Get the current exchange configuration.
+- `get_pair_configs`: Get configurations of all trading pairs.
+- `get_pair_configs_len`: Get the number of trading pair configurations.
+- `get_collateral_configs`: Get configurations of all collateral assets.
+- `get_collaterals`: Get a list of all collateral assets.
+- `get_protocol_balance`: Get the balance of the protocol.
+- `get_treasury_balance`: Get the balance of the treasury.

+### Adding and Removing Liquidity

+Users can provide liquidity to the pool in the form of `base tokens`.
+Liquidity providers take the opposite position of every trade and collect fees and a share of funding.
+In the ideal state where the combined open interest is high but the skew is zero, the pool is delta neutral and liquidity providers are assured to make a profit.
+Add and remove liquidity is atomic but has a small fee to prevent arbitrage.

+### Adding and Removing Collateral

+Before a user can trade they must first add collateral to their account.
+Adding collateral is an atomic action but removing collateral requires submitting a request that is then executed by a keeper.
+This is to insure the user meets all margin requirements.

+### Margin Orders

+In order to trade a user submits a margin order request.
+The request is then executed by a keeper when possible, creating a position within the users margin account.

+Key features of margin orders:

+- Leverage: Trade using cross margin collateral.
+- Execution Price: Directional price limit for the order.
+- Reduce Only: Option to ensure an order only reduces an existing position.
+- Slippage Protection: Set maximum allowed slippage to protect against unexpected fees.
+- Delayed Execution: Option to delay order execution for a specified time.
+- Expiry: Set an expiration time for orders to be automatically cancelled if not filled.
+- FSM and Chaining: Orders can be submitted as either dormant or active.
+The execution of one order can then activate or cancel other orders.

+Using these features traders can easily create complex orders while specifying the precise conditions for order execution.
+The `margin_order_request` method allows for maximum flexibility while the `margin_order_tp_sl_request` method allows for the easy creation of take profit and stop loss orders.

+### Auto-Deleveraging

+Auto-deleveraging is a feature that allows for the automatic closing of positions in the case the pool is out of balance.
+This feature helps to ensure the system remains in a healthy state in the case of large price movements.
+Positions with the highest ROI are closed first.
+The ROI threshold required for auto-deleveraging deceases as the skew increases.

+### Liquidations

+Liquidations occur when an account's margin falls below the required maintenance margin.
+All positions are closed and all collateral in the account is sold at a discounted rate to pay off the debt.
+If the value of the collateral is not enough to pay off the debt the remaining debt is forgiven and realized as a loss by the pool.

+### Fees

+Trade fees are applied whenever a position is opened or closed either by a order, auto deleveraging, or liquidation.
+Fees calculations include:

+1. Flat percentage fee
+2. Price impact fee

+The price impact fee determined from the skew increase squared, but maybe negative in the case the trade reduces the skew.
+The total fee is clamped between 0% and maximum fee to prevent excessive fees.
+The fee is split between the pool, protocol, treasury, and referral.
+Referrals also offer a rebate that is reduces the total fee paid.

+### Funding

+Funding is accumulated on each open position.
+Funding calculations include:

+1. Skew based funding
+2. Integral of skew based funding
+3. Flat borrowing rate paid to the pool
+4. Share of funding paid to the pool

+In the case where the funding rate is positive, longs will pay shorts.
+In the case where the funding rate is negative, shorts will pay longs.